 The first attempt at the flares was a failure since the brightness was too weak.
 But she kept on trying.
 She also only had two of the colors she needed and couldn’t figure out how to make the third one.
 But one night she was watching a fireworks display and had an idea.
 Maybe the pyrotechnics company could make the third color.
 She contacted them and started working with them.

 She kept improving on the system, and eventually secured a manufacturer to make them.
-After many tests, she finally had the product at a point where the Navy was ready to give her a contract.
-She got a starting order of 3,000.
+After many tests, she finally had the product at a point where the Navy was ready to give her a contract to supply them with a starting order of 3,000.
 She was granted a patent on the “Pyrotechnic Night Signals” in 1859.
 It was basically the same formula that is used in highway flares today.

 The Navy tested them for the next two years under many different kinds of situations and were pleased with the results.
 The flares proved to be invaluable during the Civil War, and Martha sold over a million of them to the Navy.
 Eventually the Coast Guard would also use them in their search and rescue operations.